NRCan/CanFlood/docs/source/tutorials.rst

 6.13.1.
 Setup the Analysis
 ==========================

 Launch the *Sensitivity Analysis* |targetImage| dialog from the Plugins>CanFlood menu.
-Navigate to the *Setup* menu, select your working directory, set the filepaths to 'relative' then specify your main model control file and 'Model Level' = 'L2' as shown below:
+Navigate to the *Setup* menu, select your working directory, set the filepaths to 'relative', then specify your main model control file and 'Model Level' = 'L2' as shown below:

 .. image:: /_static/tutorials_6_13_img_1.JPG